 Like all medicines, this medicine can cause side effects, although not everybody gets them.
-However, the following two side effects can be serious:
+However, the following side effects can be serious:

 - Allergic reactions that may affect the whole body, with swelling of the face, mouth and/or voice box (larynx) together with itching and rash may occur rarely.
 If this happens, stop taking Co-Olmepress and contact your doctor immediately. - Olmesartan medoxomil/hydrochlorothiazide can cause the blood pressure to fall too low in susceptible individuals or as the result of an allergic reaction.
 Light-headedness or fainting may occur uncommonly.
-If this happens, stop taking Co-Olmepress, contact your doctor immediately and lie down flat.
+If this happens, stop taking Co-Olmepress, contact your doctor immediately and lie down flat. - Frequency not known: If you experience yellowing of the whites of the eyes, dark urine, itching of the skin, even if you started therapy with Co-Olmepress longer time ago, contact your doctor immediately who will evaluate your symptoms and decide on how to continue your blood pressure medication.